atbrandt/DeadbearBot/README.md

 ## What's planned for the future?
 The current todo list includes:
+* Make the bot say things in nicely formatted messages
 * Assign a role to anyone via command
 * Assign multiple roles to users when joining the server
 * Allow greeting/leave messages to be sent at a channel level